UCL/MPHY0026/doc/registration/intro.rst

 Course Requirements
 -------------------

-It is essential to understand the key methods, and also have an understanding of some of the large body of work done in quantifying the error of registration.
+It is essential to understand the key methods for CAS, and also have an understanding of some of the large body of work done in quantifying the likely error of registration.